mattja/distob/README.rst

 distob
 ======
 | Distributed computing made easier, using remote objects
-|  N.B. this is a development pre-release: lots not yet working!
+|  N.B. this is a development pre-release: still a lot left to be done

 Overview
 --------
 Distob will take your existing python objects, or a sequence of objects, and scatter them onto many IPython parallel engines, which may be running on a single computer or on a cluster.